immijimmi/objectextensions/README.md

 ## Additional Info

-- As extensions do not currently invoke name mangling, adding private members (names which begin with double underscores) to Extendable classes via extensions is discouraged; doing so may lead to unintended behaviour.
+- As extensions do not currently invoke name mangling, adding private members (names which begin with double underscores) to Extendable classes via extensions is not recommended; doing so may lead to unintended behaviour.
 Using protected members (names with a single leading underscore) instead is encouraged, as name mangling does not come into play in this case.